-DEAN, SCHOOL OF MEDICINE
+SENIOR DEAN, SCHOOL OF MEDICINE AND SCHOOL OF HEALTH PROFESSIONS

-Dr. Jennifer Christner serves as the dean of the School of Medicine.
+Dr. Jennifer Christner serves as Senior Dean of the School of Medicine and School of Health Professions.

-This position reports to the Provost and SVP of Academic and Faculty Affairs of the college with general oversight responsibility for the following academic administrative offices:
+This position reports to the president of the college with general oversight responsibility for the following academic administrative offices:

 - Office of Admissions

 - Office of Student Affairs

 - Office of Curriculum

 - Office of Evaluation, Assessment and Research

 - Medical Scientist Training Program (MD/PhD Program), jointly with Dean of Graduate School of Biomedical Sciences

-- Office of Graduate Medical Education

-- Office of Continuing Professional Development
+- Office of Graduate Medical Education - Office of Continuing Professional Development